ezyang/compact/README.md

 the region, you should see a speedup in your major GC runs.

 This package is currently highly experimental, but we hope it may be useful to some people.
-It is GHC 8.2 only.
-The bare-bones library that ships with GHC is ghc-compact.
+It is GHC 8.2 and later only.
+The bare-bones library that ships with GHC is `ghc-compact`.

 ## Quick start